cazala/decentraland-redux-chess-app/README.md

 }
 ```

 If both players are already registered, we will ignore this action.

-If this player is already registered, we will ignore this action.
+If this player id is already registered as the white or the black player, we will also ignore this action.

-We check the `action.isWhite` to know to which player register this client, and if both players have registered we can change the `status` to `started`.
+We then check the value of `action.isWhite` to know with which color to register the new client.
+Once there are two clients registered and occupying the roles of the white and the black players, we change the `status` to `started`.

-And that's all we have to do to register a player.
+And that's all we have to do to register the players for the game.
 Now let's see how to unregister them:

 ```js
 case UNREGISTER_PLAYER: {